 Serving businesses since 2001

 Do you have producer responsibility?
-In short, everyone who places electrical equipment on the Swedish market does, whether they manufacture or import the products.
+In short, everyone who places electrical equipment or batteries on the Swedish market does, whether they manufacture or import the products.
 “Producer responsibility” means that anyone who places a product on the market is also responsible for making sure that the product is recycled in an environmentally sustainable way once it becomes waste.
-In 2001, El-Kretsen started helping companies achieve this goal, and we now assist more than 1700 affiliated companies.
+In 2001, El-Kretsen started helping companies achieve this goal, and we now assist more than 2 000 affiliated companies.
 We advise and support you in your role as producer, as well as assist you with waste handling and recycling.

 A smart and sustainable society